BNasmith/PTForsyth/PTFWorkofChrist.md

 sermons of a more or less psychological kind, which go into the analysis of the soul or of society.
-They will listen gladly to sermons on character-building, for instance ; and in the result they will get to think of nothing else but their own character.
-They will be the builders of their own character ; which is a fatal thing.
+They will listen gladly to sermons on character-building, for instance; and in the result they will get to think of nothing else but their own character.
+They will be the builders of their own character; which is a fatal thing.
 Learn to commit your soul and the building of it to One who can keep it and build it as you never can.
 Attend then to